-Informal Upright produces contemporary works of theatre, engaging audiences through issues of social justice while pushing the boundaries of the theatrical form.
+Informal Upright produces contemporary works of theatre, engages audiences through issues of social justice, and explores the boundaries of the theatrical form.

 We beleive theatre artists owe it to their audiences and to themselves to constantly push boundaries, to engage with the head as well as the heart, and to share stories and experiences that are crucial to our communities.
 We are playwrights, dancers, magicians, poets, lawyers, parents, actors, directors, and pedagogues.